 The RKT 101 review was published in 2007 and specifications or build quality can change over time as the manufacturers work to reduce costs.

 Also, helmet noise is highly variable and depends on the individual fit to the rider's head, the type of motorcycle, windscreen or fairing (the presence of which basically throws all conclusions out the window because they almost always create a lot of helmet noise) and several other factors.

 From your description, it almost sounds like the helmet does not fit your head shape correctly, or it may be the incorrect size?
 This happens frequently, when the fit isn't exact, there may be an increase in noise levels.

 It happens to me all the time because I'm in between sizes for an L or XL.

-can cause a dramatic increase in noise levels from one or more locations on the manufacturing tolerances for a helmet, and the production
+can cause a dramatic increase in noise levels from one or more

+in the manufacturing tolerances for a helmet, and the production

 Hope this helps...."

 Response From "M" (A webBikeWorld Visitor): "This helmet used different size cheek pads per Joe Rocket depending on the release date.
 The later ones has thicker padding, which would help with the fit and in turn the noise.